OmarShawky1/ACU/README.md

 ### Courses

 * To pick courses, check [Resources Explanation](./README-Explanation.md#resources) before you dive into any course.
-* Notes:
+* Temporary course maintenance Notes:
+  * Courses are still not peer reviewed; it is another student's suggestion but has not been reviewed by a college professor or senior SWE despite being the best courses in the field.
+    * This means one might overstudy or understudy a subject (e.g., study too many algorithms).
+    * Currently, the only solution is to ask a mentor or students about your specific case (where you want to work?
+Which minor?...).
+    * This problem is not limited to ACU; unless the community has a peer curriculum maintainer, it is guaranteed that it will have the same problem, and they did not mention it as they were unaware.
   * Course reviews will be provided in the GitHub Issues soon.
+Please take the initiative and provide your course opinion if you have taken the class.
   * A lot of courses are still not added here but are mentioned (Pinned in each channel, written in [OSSU](https://github.com/ossu/computer-science) or [Omar Shawky's CS-Roadmap](https://github.com/OmarShawky1/CS-Roadmap)) and will soon be merged.
-  * Resources that will be enhanced and rewritten in our [Website](https://www.activecourses.tech/).
+  * Resources are better represented on the [Website](https://www.activecourses.tech/).

 #### CS-Fundamentals